davekilian/davekilian.github.com/_posts/2016-06-21-software-design-is-simple.markdown

 Typical guidance for when to rewrite is over-complicated.
 Remember our end goal?

-> * Write software that solves a problem,
+> Write software that solves a problem,<br>
-> * does exactly what you mean it to,
+> does exactly what you mean it to,<br>
-> * and takes as little time to develop as possible
+> and takes as little time to develop as possible

 For now, let's take for granted that rewriting is a purely technical decision, that it doesn't affect your end product's interface or feature set.
 Thus we can safely say rewriting doesn't affect whether our software solves the problem at hand, because rewrite or no, from the user's point of view the software ought to work the same.